Valentin-Gauthier/NER/README.md

 ⚠️ **Important:** Currently, this system works only for **PER** entities.
 After a brief analysis, this configuration appears to yield the highest number of entities with minimal loss in precision.
+We have also combined this with a dictionary of words that are often taken by these graphs but that we know are not good (a list that eliminates certain ambiguities with PERs).

 #### Example